Srujanpolepally7/Awesome_Chocolate_Sales_Analysis_in_Excel/README.md

 # Awesome_Chocolate_Sales_Analysis_in_Excel

 .
-The aim of the this project is to explore sales analsysis and creates report in microsoft excel to submit skateholders to get overall summary in sales.
+The aim of the this project is to explore sales analysis and creates report in Microsoft excel to submit stakeholders to get overall summary in sales.

 .
 By using pivot table finding insights from the raw data such as grand total sales of each customer.